A low-cost e-bike that’s durable enough for everyday use. Despite basic brakes, its simple construction and operation largely won us over.

-'Cheap' and 'simple' may not be words you usually associate with the idea of ebikes, but they're the factors that Gtech has doubled down on with its Gtech Sport, and mostly with good results.
+'Cheap' and 'simple' may not be words you usually associate with the idea of electric bikes, but they're the factors that Gtech has doubled down on with its Gtech eBike Sport, and mostly with good results.

 Somewhat incongruously this smart little bicycle is made by a brand better known for its vacuum cleaners.
-But Gtech's made enough smart concessions here to cement them as a potential contender in the burgeoning crop of the best e-bikes out there.
+But Gtech's made enough smart concessions here to cement them as a potential contender in the burgeoning crop of the best electric bikes out there.

 Read on for our ride-on thoughts in this full review.